ealvarezl/InvestmentAllvue/README.md

    docker-compose up --build -d
    ```

+3. Wait a few seconds for sincronization

-3. Open your browser and access the application at:
+4. Open your browser and access the application at:
    ```
    http://localhost:5000
    ```